Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/display-and-results.md

 	Content = "This file has been modified.
 Do you want to save your changes before closing?", StandardButtons = MessageBoxButtons.YesNo,
 };
-var result = UserPromptWindow.ShowDialog(userPromptControl, "Save Changes?");
+var result = await UserPromptWindow.ShowDialog(userPromptControl, "Save Changes?");
 if (result == MessageBoxResult.Yes) {
 	// Insert code to save changes here
 }